mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 We're radically transparent: nearly all of our work happens in public.
 Each contributor has the freedom to decide how and when they work, and that work is primarily self-directed: it's your responsibility to define and complete your own tasks in a timely manner.

-For additional details about the culture you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).
+For additional details about the culture, you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).

 ## Why we're hiring

+[According to our last survey](https://mui.com/blog/2021-developer-survey-results/#what-are-your-most-important-criteria-for-choosing-a-ui-library), the quality of the design execution (UX & UI) is the most important criterion used by developers & designers to choose a component UI library.

+It's an even bigger problem when developers work on projects around a single major component, like the Data Grid.
+It's not just the interaction that needs to feel great but the developer experience of working with that component also needs to be excellent, to allow a smooth integration with the rest of their app.

+Up until now, we're solving a subset of these problems by smoothly integrating the MUI X Data Grid with Material UI.
+But the time has come to take a step further and double down on design by expanding the Data Grid capacities to integrate nicely with _any_ React project rather than just a Material UI-based one.

-Both our open-source community and our premium products are growing fast (x2 YoY).
+Overall, both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

-We are aiming to make high-end design accessible to the many, empowering developers who lack access to a designer as well as saving time for designers with a source they can trust.
-[According to our last survey](https://mui.com/blog/2021-developer-survey-results/#what-are-your-most-important-criteria-for-choosing-a-ui-library), the quality of the design execution (UX & UI) is the most important criterion used by developers & designers to pick their next UI library.

 ### Why this is interesting